ethereum-optimism/community-hub/src/docs/guides/testing.md

 You can bridge between [this token on Kovan](https://kovan.etherscan.io/address/0x3A4a0F1FC238bb0C694A5E7535069c02622Ac5DF#readContract) and [this token on Optimistic Kovan](https://kovan-optimistic.etherscan.io/address/0xdFc18Aa448CD0cD50D2C90Ba74D59Ee001F1d3d6#readContract).
 They both have three decimal points.
 While `faucet` only gives you a single token, you can move token fractions.

+## ERC-721 tokens

+We have an ERC-721 token on Optimism Goerli at address [`0xC0836cCc8FBa87637e782Dde6e6572aD624fb984`](https://blockscout.com/optimism/goerli/address/0xC0836cCc8FBa87637e782Dde6e6572aD624fb984).
+It is the OpenZeppelin ERC-721 token contract with the addition of `faucet`.
+Just call the `faucet` function to get as many NFT tokens as you need.

 ## Uniswap pools